Digital Pathways Out

 This isn’t to imply that any of these countries are leaders in all areas.
 For example, in respect to personal rights, several Nordic countries had discriminatory eugenics policies lasting even into the 1970s, and Germany didn’t approve a national minimum wage until 2014.
 But it is nevertheless true that many Nordic model social and economic innovations have inevitably emerged in the US and other countries a bit later, as we gain either sufficient wealth or sufficient civic maturity.
 For example, Sweden’s early abandonment of the Gold Standard in 1931, aggressive deficit spending, and extensive public works programs during the early years of the Great Depression (1930-1933), made them the first industrialized nation to recover from the Great Depression, which they did by 1934.
 Their recovery policies were so successful they were then imitated by the US, unlike the UK which stuck with capitalist “belt-tightening” rather than social aid.
 In particular, the Stockholm school of economics greatly influenced John Maynard eynes and his countercyclical economic model, and President Franklin D. Roosevelt adopted aspects of Swedish countercyclical model in the US with the Works Progress Administration (1935) and other New Deal (1933-1938) policies.
 In 1936, Roosevelt even established a formal commission to study Sweden’s “Middle Way” between socialism and unregulated capitalism.
 With regard to social policy, Roosevelt realized Sweden was leading the future, in that way, at that time.

 Fortunately, as the twin forces of technical productivity and technological unemployment continue to accelerate in the US, due primarily to exponential advances in CCN technologies (Computing, Communication, and Nanotechnologies), as we will see in Chapter 2, it is an easy social prediction that Americans will increasingly demand the redistribution of much more of that wealth back to its citizens, in the form of rising health, education, and other social benefits, including a basic income guarantee, moving us much closer to the Nordic model.
+If you want more on the long history of research and experiments on basic income, Karl Widerquist has been writing on this topic since the 1990s, and his perspective is deeply nuanced and evidence-based.
+His edited volume, Basic Income: An Anthology of Contemporary Research, 2013, is arguably the leading academic work on the topic.

 What’s more, the more powerful technical productivity gets, the less worried the average voter will be about regulating economies and corporations in ways that slow marginal innovation.
 Every year forward since Future Shock was written in the 1970’s, more people are finding themselves overwhelmed by the pace of change and are now looking for ways to tame it.
 Thus I find it an easy prediction that ensuring that technological benefits are widely and fairly distributed will increasingly be the dominant social and political theme of the 21st century, and the Nordic approach, in general, will be increasingly attractive.